Keywords

 3.2.3 Unit of sample

-At the organizational level, some studies have selected specific organizations as sample units, such as Italian companies (ID1, ID25), Serbia, and producers and distributors of the Mediterranean area (ID20, ID31).
+At the organizational level, a smaller set of studies used firms or supply chain actors as the sampling unit, such as Italian companies (ID1, ID25) and producers and distributors in the Mediterranean area (ID20, ID31), including evidence drawn from Serbia related contexts.

-In addition, some studies have conducted sample selection targeting specific populations.
-For example, research targets consumers with specific attributes or characteristics, such as highly engaged consumers (ID33), Italian Fontina cheese consumers (ID41), Brazilian coffee experts (ID13), and consumers of cheese, ham, and honey in Slovenia (ID19).
+In addition, some studies targeted specific consumer groups defined by product involvement or expertise.
+Examples include highly engaged consumers (ID33), Fontina cheese consumers in Italy (ID41), Brazilian coffee experts (ID13), and consumers of cheese, ham, and honey in Slovenia (ID19).

 According to Zydev and Warner, theories can be coded into one of three types: grounded theoretical foundations, cited theoretical foundations, or theoretical foundations that are not provided (Zydney & Warner, 2016).